sobhonium/Bone_technical_task/README.md

 - In `gen_auto_sample_conversation()` function `SystemMessage` and `HumnanMessage` for LLM can be put in another file to read them (cleaner code practice I believe).
 Or in `render_and_visualize()` function, `css` codes can be in separate files.

 - As might be obvious, if we have extra resources, they can be spent on researching what meaningful information can be captured from conversations, as is common practice in conversation analysis.
 I crudely asked ChatGPT about such things, but it seems like they require additional third-party tools (LDA, BERTopic, Top2Vec, AllenNLP, TextBlob) and more research (assuming the answer isn't hallucinated).

+# Last updates
+- 28-05-2025: streamlit states added to aboid recomputing everything from scratch for all options selected.
+- 28-05-2025: Codes cleaned.

 # Resource
 [1] https://nanonets.com/blog/langchain/?utm_source=chatgpt.com#module-ii-retrieval